BigWigsMods/packager/README.md

 CurseForge website.

 __Note:__ CurseForge still requires that a fallback TOC file exists (the TOC file with the same name as the addon directory).
-So if you support all three game types, you may as well leave the fallback TOC file as one of the game types instead of creating three game type specific ones.
+So if you support all game types, you may as well leave the fallback TOC file as one of the game types instead of creating all game type specific ones.

 ### Single TOC file